letme-hj/letme-hj.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper **"Zero-Shot Cross-Lingual NER Using Phonemic Representations for Low-Resource Languages"** has been accepted to **EMNLP main**!
+Our paper **"Zero-Shot Cross-Lingual NER Using Phonemic Representations for Low-Resource Languages"** has been accepted to EMNLP main!